 Shephard spent 20 years in Alaska, where he had worked for the U.S. Forest Service, National Weather Service, and his own firm.
 Wesnitzer came to Sedona from Maine, after spending the first 12 years of his engineering career in Wyoming designing roads, irrigation canals, dams, and pipelines.
 Both men shared a love for the natural beauty and challenges of the Southwest and found themselves in Sedona in 1990.

-SWI began with four employees in Sedona and has now grown to more than 25 employees with four offices throughout northern Arizona.
+SWI began with four employees in Sedona and has now grown to more than 25 employees with four offices in Flagstaff, Sedona, Prescott and Cottonwood throughout northern Arizona.
 The Cottonwood office opened in 1995, the Flagstaff office quickly following in 1996.
 The Prescott office opened in 1999.
-We have striven to grow steadily and strategically, allowing each office to become a fixture in the local community before setting our sights on a new location.
+We have striven to grow steadily and strategically, allowing each office to become a fixture in the local community before setting our sights on a new location in northern Arizona.